Helicopters collide over Australian beach, passengers hurt | Business

 - Australia

+The Australian Transport Safety Bureau was investigating the collision, chief commissioner Angus Mitchell said.

-The Gold Coast region is one of the nation's most popular tourism spots and is at its busiest in January, the peak time for holidays in Australia.
+The Gold Coast region is at its busiest in January, the peak time for holidays in Australia's summer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)